 We regard the Office of the High Commissioner for Human Rights as crucial to the functioning of the United Nations – and we are in the top ten of financial contributors to the Office on a per capita basis.

-In 2014, we have actively engaged in strengthening the UN’s ability to monitor and encourage national implementation of human rights obligations.
-We played a prominent role, including with civil society and more broadly across the UN, in lengthy negotiations which succeeded in reinforcing the system of UN human rights treaty bodies which monitor implementation by states of a variety of human rights obligations.
+The Permanent Mission of Ireland to the UN actively engages in efforts to strengthen the UN’s ability to monitor and encourage national implementation of human rights obligations.
+We continue to play a prominent role, including with civil society and more broadly across the UN, in initiatives which aim to reinforce the system of UN human rights treaty bodies which monitor implementation by states of a variety of human rights obligations.